Claiborne Pell: Early life and education

-Pell attended St. George's School in Middletown, Rhode Island, and graduated with a Bachelor of Arts in history from Princeton University in 1940.
+Pell attended The Buckley School in New York City and St. George's School in Middletown, Rhode Island.
+He graduated with a Bachelor of Arts in history from Princeton University in 1940.
 Pell's senior thesis was titled "Macaulay and the Slavery Issue."
 While at Princeton, he was a member of Colonial Club and the American Whig-Cliosophic Society, and played on the rugby team.

 Post-college life

 After graduating from Princeton, Pell worked as an oil field roustabout in Oklahoma.
 He then served as private secretary for his father, who was United States Ambassador to Portugal.
 At the start of World War II he was with his father, who was then United States Ambassador to Hungary.
 Claiborne Pell drove trucks carrying emergency supplies to prisoners of war in Germany, and was detained several times by the Nazi government.

 Uniformed service

 Pell enlisted in the U.S. Coast Guard as a seaman second class on August 12, 1941, four months before the Japanese attack on Pearl Harbor.
 Pell served as a ship's cook, was promoted to seaman first class on October 31, and then was commissioned as an ensign on December 17, 1941.
 During the war, Pell's ships served as North Atlantic convoy escorts, and also in amphibious warfare during the allied invasion of Sicily and the allied invasion of the Italian mainland.

 Pell was promoted to lieutenant (junior grade) on October 1, 1942, and then to lieutenant in May 1943.
 Due to his fluency in Italian, Pell was assigned as a civil affairs officer in Sicily, where he became ill from drinking unpasteurized milk.
 He was sent home for recuperation during the summer of 1944, but returned to active service later in the war.
 Pell was discharged from active duty on September 5, 1945.

 After the end of World War II, he remained in the U.S. Coast Guard Reserve.
 He attained the rank of captain and retired in 1978.